thanos-io/thanos/docs/components/bucket.md

 `bucket replicate` is used to replicate buckets from one object storage to another.

+NOTE: Currently it works only with Thanos blocks (meta.json has to have Thanos metadata).

 Example:
 ```
 $ thanos bucket replicate --objstore.config-file="..." --objstore-to.config="..."